 We must ensure that our natural pollinators are protected.

-Due to this, the Government granted authorisation for the emergency use of Cruiser SB on the 2021 sugar beet crop in England.
-The authorisation was granted with strict conditions attached, including a reduced application rate as well as a prohibition on any flowering crop being planted in the same field where the product has been used within 22 months of sugar beet, and a prohibition on oilseed rape being planted within 32 months of sugar beet.
+I would like to assure you that the temporary use of thiamethoxam is being tightly controlled.
+Conditions of the authorisation include a reduced application rate as well as a prohibition on any flowering crop being planted in the same field where the product has been used within 32 months of a treated sugar beet crop.

 More broadly, I understand that British Sugar has a plan for the development of alternative, sustainable approaches to protect crops from yellows viruses, without the use of neonicotinoid seed treatments.
 This includes the development of resistant plant varieties, measures to improve seed germination and new practices for growers.

 Finally, I would like to assure you that protecting bees and other pollinators is a priority for this Government.
 The National Pollinator Strategy Action Plan was published in May 2022 and sets out how Ministers will improve the status of pollinators in England.
 This includes restoring and creating habitat for wild and managed pollinators, including bumblebees.